IvanJoksimovic/Spectral-Proper-Orthogonal-Decomposition/README.md

 - Time instant at which the input should stop (if not provided, all time-instants in a source directory will be read)
 - Number of overlapping frequency blocks for Welch analysis (default is 1)

 Full list of arguments can be obtained by typing python3 SPOD.py -h or python3 SPOD.py --help.
 All input functions are stored as methods of DATA_INPUT_FUNCTIONS class and must return a single numpy.array.
 User may add additional input functions at own discression.
+Most time-consuming phase represents a data input, which is therefore performed in a distributed fashion using the concurrent.futures module.
+All awailable proecessors are used.
+User may chacnge max number of processors at own discression.

 # Examples